skodaconnect/homeassistant-myskoda/README.md

 MySkoda integration using the API that the MySkoda App uses.

-## Status: This project is a new implementation of a relatively new API.
+**Status:** This project is a new implementation of a relatively new API.
 Consider this code alpha.

 Contributions are welcomed, both as issues, but more as pull requests :)

+Please [join our Discord](https://discord.gg/t7az2hSJXq) and help development by providing feedback and details about the vehicles you are using.

 ## Capabilities